 This keyguard is for use with the Keedogo or Keedogo Plus iPad keyboard.
 You can select a full screen version that covers the rest of the screen so the user cannot touch it, or a half screen version that only covers the keyboard and leaves the rest of the screen open to touch.

 To Fit Case - Select the case that you have on your iPad.
+This keyguard does not come with an iPad case.
+You are specifying the case you already have.
 Select "None" if the iPad is not in a case.
 Select "Other" at the bottom of the list if your case is not on the list, and specify the case in the Special Instructions field.
 If you don't know which case you have, see our blog How to Identify an iPad Case.
-This keyguard does not come with an iPad case.
-You are specifying the case you already have.
+Note: If you don't click that link and determine which iPad case you have, the keyguard will not fit, and we'll charge you to make a new one.
+It's not enough to give us a brand name and think we can figure it out.
+It's not enough to find a similar case and think it's pretty close.

-Material - In general, the colored acrylics work best for apps that provide space between the cells, and should be avoided on apps that don't provide any space between the cells.
-The acrylic styrene is more flexible than standard acrylics and is much less likely to crack when bent.
-It features a non-glare surface, a choice of several colors, and comes with a 2-year guarantee against breakage.
-The high-impact PMMA is denser than standard acrylics and as clear as glass, and will sustain much higher impacts without breaking, though it is still able to be broken by bending.
+Material - The default clear acrylic styrene is more flexible than standard acrylics and is much less likely to crack when bent.
+It features a non-glare surface and comes with a 2-year guarantee against breakage.
+It's also available in several colors that are also non-glare and have a 1-year guarantee.
 3/16" and 1/4" acrylics are standard PMMA acrylics like Plexiglass and Perspex.
-They are more rigid than the 1/8" due to their extra thickness, and they provide more depth to help the user avoid accidental touches.
+They are more rigid than the 1/8" due to their extra thickness, and they provide more depth to help the user avoid accidental touches, but they are brittle and can be cracked if bent.
 Polycarbonate is the strongest material, being virtually unbreakable, and comes with a lifetime guarantee against breakage.
-Allow one extra week for polycarbonate.
+3D resin prints are a gray or black polyurethane in a number of thicknesses and have a 1-year guarantee.
+Allow two extra days for polycarbonate or 3D-printed polyurethane.
 Learn about materials in more detail in our Keyguard Materials blog.